wigging/swift-macos/docs/_articles/strings.md

 company.count

 // Convert a string to int, float, or double
-// note that these return an optional
+// Note that these return an optional
 // -------------------------------------------------------

 let intString = "37"